garrandall/popular-music-data/tracks/i-wish-stevie-wonder.md

 We were happy with the
 Joy the day would bring
 Sneaking out the back door
-To hang out with those hoodlum friends of mine, ooh Greeted at the back door
+To hang out with those hoodlum friends of mine, oh Greeted at the back door
 With, "Boy, thought I told you not to go outside" Trying your best to bring the water to your eyes